lauren-march/WGU_ComputerScience_Capstone_AI-ML_CNN/README.md

 ## Contact

 If you have any questions or suggestions, feel free to reach out!
+Also, please checkout my documentation (LaurenMarch_SIM3_Task2.pdf) for more information regarding this project's scope and detailed thesis!
+Thanks and happy foraging! 🍄